Commercial content | 18+ | T&C's Apply

 When the club changed its name to Sheffield Wednesday, the Sheffield Wednesday colours were blue and white striped shirts worn with black shorts and blue socks.
 The blue and white stripes have remained ever since, but the colours of the shorts and socks have alternated between blue, black and white over the years.

-For the 2016/2017 season, the club wore blue shirts with thin white stripes, blue shorts and blue socks.
+For the 2018/2019 season, the club wore blue and white striped shirts, black shorts and blue socks.

 The Sheffield Wednesday stadium is Hillsborough.
 Originally known as the Owlerton Stadium, the club moved to the newly built Hillsborough in 1899 after playing at a variety of different football stadia.
 Early Sheffield Wednesday grounds included Highfield, Myrtle Road, Hunter’s Bar and Healey.
 Big matches were played at Sheaf House and what would later become home to Sheffield United, Bramall Lane.